 Nolan Boyd is currently Visiting Instructor of English at the University of South Florida.
 He graduated with a PhD in English Literature and a Graduate Certificate in Women's, Gender, and Sexuality Studies from Miami University in 2020.
 His scholarship analyzes the cultural work performed by cinema and contemporary literature, and particularly by representations of queerness and disability.
 He also serves as a peer reviewer for the journal.

 Tolulope Adeusi holds a Bachelor of Arts degree in English and Literary Studies.
 She is currently pursuing a master’s in Liberal Studies with a concentration in Gender and Diversity Studies at East Tennessee State University, Johnson City, TN.
 She is currently a graduate assistant working with the Diversity Educators program and Division of Cross-Disciplinary Studies at East Tennessee State University.
 She volunteers as an editor and social media manager for the journal in her spare time.

 Paula Barba Guerrero

-Paula Barba Guerrero is a Postdoctoral Fellow at Universidad de Salamanca and a Margarita Salas Visiting Researcher at the English Department of the University of Valladolid.
+Paula Barba Guerrero is Assistant Professor of American literature in the English Department at Universidad de Salamanca (Spain).
 In 2021, she completed a PhD in English with honors at Universidad de Salamanca.
-Her research focuses on contemporary African American speculative fiction, and her main interests comprise zombie studies, space and memory theory, and representations of hospitality and homeness in American science fiction.
+Her research focuses on contemporary ethnic American literature, with particular interests in African American speculative fiction, zombie studies, space and memory theory, and representations of hospitality and homeness in American SF.